sui-foundation/sui-move-intro-course/advanced-topics/BCS_encoding/lessons/BCS_encoding.md

         address: address
     }
     ```
-- The fields in types containing the generic type fields can be parsed up to the first generic type field.
-So it's a good practice to put the generic type field(s) last if it's a type that will be ser/de'd.
+- Types containing the generic type fields can be parsed up to the first generic type field.
+So it's a good practice to put the generic type field(s) last if it's a custom type that will be ser/de'd.
     ```rust
     struct BCSObject<T> has drop, copy {
         id: ID,